sugarlabs/sugar-docs/src/python-porting-guide.md

 ## Reporting Issues:
-The Python 2-3 compatible toolkit is still in development mode.
+The Python 3 toolkit is still in development mode.
 Report any bugs [here](https://github.com/sugarlabs/sugar-toolkit-gtk3/pull/383)